-As of October 2012, there have been over 191Lancair accidents with 91 fatalities in Lancairs since the first on August 1, 1989 at Oshkosh when a Lancair 235 was lost with two fatalities.
+There have been over 195 Lancair accidents with 159 fatalities in Lancairs since the first on August 1, 1989 at Oshkosh when a Lancair 235 was lost with two fatalities.

 The reasons for the accidents are varied but in the majority of cases the pilot failed the airplane, the airplane did not fail the pilot.
-The most striking statistic is that 43% of our accidents to date have been with PIC's who have less than 100 hours in make and model.
+The most striking statistic is that 50% of our accidents to date have been with PIC's who have less than 100 hours in make and model.
 Many of our losses have occurred on the first flight.
 Good flight training cannot be overemphasized with these statistics.

-Also notable is that only there have been just two serious accidents with Lancair pilots who have more than 1000 hours in type.
+Also notable is that only there have only 2 serious accidents with Lancair pilots who have more than 1000 hours in type.
 Experience counts.

-When looking at Lancair accident pilots and certificates we find that 55% of the Lancair accident pilots hold a Private Pilot certificate while only 35% of the U.S. pilots hold a private pilots certificate.
+When looking at Lancair accident pilots and certificates we find that 50% of the Lancair accident pilots hold a Private Pilot certificate while only 35% of the U.S. pilots hold a private pilots certificate.
 Again this points to a possibly strong correlation to pilot training and accidents.